Education on H1N1 flu (swine flu)

 - Clean your hands after emptying waste baskets.

+People with H1N1 influenza (swine) virus infection should be considered potentially contagious as long as they are symptomatic and possibly for up to 7 days following illness onset.
+Children, especially younger children, might potentially be contagious for longer periods.
+How can you protect yourself and your family?
 Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from getting sick too.
 If possible, stay home from work, school (including after school activities), and errands if you become ill.
 You will help prevent others from catching your illness.

 Employee sick policies